Yelp Api Connector Bot

 7. Click create

-8. If building was successful, click complete.
+8. If building was successful, click Finish.

 9. We will come back to this area later.

-Build a Yelp BaaS from Blueprints
+Build a Yelp Api Connector from Blueprints

 1. First set up your secret, containing your API Token